 Ursula Kroeber was born in 1929 in Berkeley, California.
 Her parents were the anthropologist Alfred Kroeber and the writer Theodora Kroeber, author of Ishi.
 She graduated from Radcliffe College and studied at Columbia University.
 She married Charles A. Le Guin, a historian, in Paris in 1953.
 They have lived in Portland, Oregon, since 1958, and they have three children and four grandchildren.

 Ursula K. Le Guin writes both poetry and prose, and in various genres including realistic fiction, science fiction, fantasy, young children's books, books for young adults, screenplays, essays, verbal texts for musicians, and voicetexts for performance or recording.
-She has published six books of poetry, twenty novels, over a hundred short stories (collected in eleven volumes), four collections of essays, eleven books for children, and four volumes of translation.
+She has published seven books of poetry, twenty-two novels, over a hundred short stories (collected in eleven volumes), four collections of essays, twelve books for children, and four volumes of translation.
 Few American writers have done work of such high quality in such a staggering variety of forms.